OpenMDAO/POEMs/POEM_004.md

 Standalone Usage of The Interpolants
 ------------------------------------

-We also propse a functional standalone interface for directly using any of the interpolants.
+We also propose a functional standalone interface for directly using any of the interpolants.
 ```
     def interp(method, x_data, y_data, x):
         """